Page 3: Historical Events In July - 04

 1837 On this day in history grand Junction Railway, the world's first long-distance railway, opens between Birmingham and Liverpool.

-1845 On this day in history henry David Thoreau moves into his shack on Walden Pond
+1845 Henry David Thoreau moves into his shack on Walden Pond on this day in history.

 1845 On this day in history thomas John Barnardo, English social worker